Skip to content

 6. Take a look at the “Check docs” action to make sure there were no linting or spelling errors.

-Fork / Clone the DDEV Repository
+Fork or Clone the DDEV Repository

 To start making changes you’ll need a local copy of the DDEV documentation, so fork the DDEV repository which includes the documentation.